 The Fixies are an online animation series that is dedicated to explaining machinery and technology to kids.
 Cute animated characters help kids explore the world on a miniature level and learn about how things work from items like remotes, and refrigerators to digital technologies like text messages and more.
 Full episodes can be found on their YouTube Channel.

 Let’s Tute is an E-learning company based in Mumbai.
-Their main product offering includes paid for video courses that can be downloaded from their site.
+Their main product offering includes paid-for video courses that can be downloaded from their site.
 Their YouTube Channel offers free resources (and videos) around math including trigonometry, algebra, and geometry.

 Math Fortress is a great resource for teachers and students to come and watch videos on math topics that they are struggling to understand.
 For each math subject, they provide extra help with additional problems, worksheets, quizzes, and video examples.
 They offer content and video series for Algebra 1 & 2, Linear Algebra, Calculus 1, 2, & 3, and Geometry.
 Free videos can be watched from their website and their YouTube Channel.

-HipHughes History has over 450 instructional videos for students of social studies covering topics from world history, the US constitution, current events, politics and more.
+HipHughes History has over 450 instructional videos for students of social studies covering topics from world history, the US constitution, current events, politics, and more.
 Videos are linked from their site or you can find them on their YouTube Channel.
 Their videos are generally very short and energetic which is great for classroom lessons.

-Rachel’s English is a very popular English learning website with over 400 videos to help students improve their spoken English and listening comprehensions.
+Rachel’s English is a very popular English learning website with over 400 videos to help students improve their spoken English and listening comprehension.
 Rachel hosts all videos herself and is highly respected for her English teaching skills.

-Check out more about how to use educational videos in your classroom at: Effective Educational Videos In The Classroom
+Check out more about how to use educational videos in your classroom at Effective Educational Videos In The Classroom

 All a teacher can do is build a large list of trusted resources so the video search can go more smoothly and quickly.
 The internet provides a great and almost unlimited resource for teachers to tap into but it is filled with dangers around quality, inappropriate content, advertisement, and copyrights.
-In our recent whitepaper we found that 84% of teachers reported that they use YouTube and 61% of teachers actively search Google for websites to find the videos they need.
+In our recent whitepaper, we found that 84% of teachers reported that they use YouTube and 61% of teachers actively search Google for websites to find the videos they need.
 Some teachers are also struggling to even access the internet with 30% of teachers reporting that their school blocks or limits access to certain websites.

 Learn more insights into video-assisted learning in our full whitepaper: Video-Assisted Learning Insights: The Struggle for Teachers to Access Video Content.
 Or learn more about myViewBoard Clips video-assisted learning solutions.

 Our solution is to create a video-assisted learning platform for educational videos that teachers can use without concern over advertisements, inappropriate content, copyrights, sharing, and restrictions.
 Check out myViewBoard Clips powered by Boclips to learn more.
-Quickly find commercial free, copyright cleared and curated educational videos for your lesson with us.
+Quickly find commercial-free, copyright-cleared, and curated educational videos for your lesson.